mrcafim/carlabs-fullstack-technical-test/README.md

            - restaurant-angular: frontend based in Angular.
 Currently in version 11.
            - restaurant-react: frontend based in ReactJS.
 Currently in version 17.

+You can follow the development proccess of React frontend in the branch feature/frontend-react

 ## Enhancements

 Since it's a challenge application, it's not totally ready.
 And if in some moment it would go for production, a few improvements would be necessary, like: